mito-ds/mitosheet_helper_config/.github/pull_request_template.md

 # Testing

 - [ ] I have tested that all configuration options work.
+- [ ] I have tested that all configuration options work correctly when there is no MITO_ENTERPRISE_CONFIGURATION
 - [ ] I have tested that old versions of the MITO_ENTERPRISE_CONFIGURATION are handled properly.